Never watch Netflix with subtitles

 So what’s happening here?

-A child instinctively and intuitively is engaged in all that is happening on TV, all the stimuli.
-The colours, sounds, shapes, actions, words, stories, whatever it is.
-Yet, they haven’t developed the capacity to process language completely, they still don’t know complex terms, expressions, or more complex grammatical forms.
-Yet, the child isn’t interested in understanding 100% of the language, and they never ask for the subtitles to be switched on.
-Well, they couldn’t even read them if they were!
+A child instinctively and intuitively engages with all that is happening on TV — all the stimuli.
+The colors, sounds, shapes, actions, words, stories, whatever it is.
+Yet they haven't developed the capacity to process language completely.
+They still don't know complex terms, expressions, or more complex grammatical forms.
+Yet the child isn't interested in understanding 100% of the language, and they never ask for the subtitles to be switched on.
+Well, they couldn't even read them if they were!

-What seems to be happening is the child is instinctively able to watch the TV programme, and understand what is happening, through watching and sensing.
-The child knows, who is talking to whom and why, who did what to whom and why, who was fighting with whom and why, who lied, or cheated, who helped someone or did something nice, and how they felt about all these things.
+What seems to be happening is that the child is instinctively able to watch the TV program and understand what is happening through watching and sensing.
+The child knows who is talking to whom and why, who did what to whom and why, who was fighting with whom and why, who lied or cheated, who helped someone or did something nice, and how they felt about all these things.
 This all happens instinctively for the child.
 This further confirms how language is embodied and mostly an unconscious process.

-And of course, furthermore all the time the child is unconsciously picking up and assimilating precise words and expressions without really knowing they’re even doing that.
+And of course, all the while the child is unconsciously picking up and assimilating precise words and expressions without really knowing they're even doing that.

 Watching Netflix as a child would

-So the trick is to first accept that our adult expectation to understand 100% of “the written language” and “the spoken language” in a TV show is a ridiculous expectation.
-It is largely due to the fact that the adult ego is much more pernicious than the child ego.
-Our adult ego is made uncomfortable watching something and not understanding all the “language”.
+Here's the shift you need to make: First, accept that our adult expectation to understand 100% of "the written language" and "the spoken language" in a TV show is a ridiculous expectation.
+It is largely due to the fact that the adult ego is much more demanding than the child ego.
+Our adult ego is made uncomfortable watching something and not understanding all the "language."

-By beginning to watch shows as a child would, we open our minds to seeing body language and kinetics, facial expressions, we get good at detecting moods and emotions as they are written into facial expressions and behaviour, we do all this unconsciously.
-And magically, as we allow ourselves to do this, behaviours, facial expressions, moods, marry contextually with actual spoken words, expressions, and idioms and we are much more likely to absorb new expressions and words, and more often consolidate words and expressions we have already heard but which are not in our working vocabulary.
+By beginning to watch shows as a child would, we open our minds to seeing body language and kinetics, facial expressions.
+We get good at detecting moods and emotions as they're written into facial expressions and behavior.
+We do all this unconsciously.
+And magically, as we allow ourselves to do this, behaviors, facial expressions, and moods marry contextually with actual spoken words, expressions, and idioms.
+We become much more likely to absorb new expressions and words, and more often consolidate words and expressions we have already heard but which are not yet in our working vocabulary.

 Watching sitcoms: a little trick to make it all easier

-One of the best tricks to begin watching Netflix without subtitles is to begin with one of your favourite sitcoms.
+One of the best tricks to begin watching Netflix without subtitles is to start with one of your favorite sitcoms.
 Why?

-Well, sitcoms are easy watching.
+Sitcoms are easy watching.
 They are usually short 20 to 30 minute episodes.
 They are familiar, as often we have watched the sitcom before, but you could start with a new one.
-I recommend things like Seinfeld, Modern Family, Curb Your Enthusiasm, as they are my favourites, but I know sitcoms like Friends, The Office, The Big Bang Theory are widely loved.
-Once we have watched several episodes, the setting, the characters, their behaviour, facial expressions, way of speaking, their way of joking, all become familiar to us, and it becomes easier and easier to understand the language that they use.
+I recommend things like Seinfeld, Modern Family, Curb Your Enthusiasm, as they are my favorites, but I know sitcoms like Friends, The Office, The Big Bang Theory are widely loved.
+Once we have watched several episodes, the setting, the characters, their behavior, facial expressions, way of speaking, their way of joking — all become familiar to us, and it becomes easier and easier to understand the language that they use.

-What is more, if you can understand comedy In English, I argue you can understand most things in English.
+What's more, if you can understand comedy in English, I argue you can understand most things in English.

-So once you’ve picked your sitcom, say Modern family, sit back, turn the subtitles off and just enjoy watching.
-But be prepared, you need to put away your phone and avoid distractions.
+So once you've picked your sitcom, say Modern Family, sit back, turn the subtitles off, and just enjoy watching.
+But be prepared — you need to put away your phone and avoid distractions.
 You need to give your full attention, just as a child would.
-You need to watch everything closely, absorbing all the details of behaviour, and you need to be really motivated to understand what is happening.
+You need to watch everything closely, absorbing all the details of behavior, and you need to be motivated to understand what is happening.

-Now, of course, there will be moments when you really don’t understand something, and you want to know what happened, this even happens to me in English!
-No matter how many times I rewind and listen, I can’t catch what is said.
-It happened to me recently watching a famous scene in Game of Thrones, season 3, when Jaime Lanister is bathing for the first time after losing his fighting hand.
-He is talking to Brienne of Tarth who is in the same bath (yeah, it’s a weird scene).
-And no matter how many times I listen, or how high the volume is, I can’t catch what he says, as he is mumbling, and the audio is not so good.
+Now, of course, there will be moments when you really don't understand something and you want to know what happened.
+This even happens to me in English!
+No matter how many times I rewind and listen, I can't catch what is said.
+It happened to me recently watching a famous scene in Game of Thrones, season 3, when Jaime Lannister is bathing for the first time after losing his fighting hand.
+He is talking to Brienne of Tarth who is in the same bath (yeah, it's a weird scene).
+And no matter how many times I listen, or how high the volume is, I can't catch what he says because he is mumbling and the audio is not great.

 In such cases, pause, switch on subtitles in English, go back and try to understand what has been said.
-If you don’t understand, then of course go to your own language, satisfy your curiosity, and then go back and continue watching without subtitles.
+If you don't understand, then of course go to your own language, satisfy your curiosity, and then go back and continue watching without subtitles.
 You might need to do this a few times during a show depending on where your level of English is.
-You will find overtime, you will do this less and less, as you are just capable of following what is going on.
+You will find over time you will do this less and less, as you become more capable of following what is going on.

-Some of you maybe diligent enough to pause, put on subtitles in English, and make a note or screenshot of the the English subtitles for later reference and revision.
+Some of you may be diligent enough to pause, put on subtitles in English, and make a note or screenshot of the English subtitles for later reference and revision.
 I did this back in the day watching a Polish TV drama comedy: Ranczo.
-It’s still one of my favourite shows.
+It's still one of my favorite shows.
 There were no subtitles available in Polish, never mind in English, and I had to pause and transcribe what I heard and then check in the dictionary.
-It was a very time consuming exercise, and I filled several notebooks this way, but it paid dividends.
-Now Ranczo is actually on Netflix, and when I watch it, from time to time, I never watch with subtitles.
-I still certainly don't understand all the language, but I know what happens, and I still learn when watching, and I enjoy it.
+It was a very time-consuming exercise, and I filled several notebooks this way, but it paid dividends.
+Now Ranczo is actually on Netflix, and when I watch it from time to time, I never watch with subtitles.
+I still certainly don't understand all the language, but I know what happens, I still learn when watching, and I enjoy it.

 Final note